edasaki/LineStickerDL/README.md

 # LineStickerDL
 Tool for downloading LINE stickers and building XML files for Xenforo smiley importing from image directories.

+## Disclaimer
+This was mostly coded to practice implementing certain features.
+All LINE stickers are copyrighted by their respective copyright owners, and actually using these images for your own purposes likely constitutes copyright infringement.
+Please be aware of relevant copyright law if you choose to use this!

 ## Dependencies
 None.
 Compile with any Java compiler and you're good to go!